yohanchatelain/fmriprep/docs/outputs.rst

 Noise components computed during each CompCor decomposition are evaluated according to the fraction of variance that they explain across the nuisance ROI.
-This is used by fMRIPrep to determine whether each component should be saved for use in denoising operations: a component is saved if it contributes to explaining the top 50 percent of variance in the nuisance ROI. fMRIPrep can be configured to save all components instead using the command line option ``--return-all-components``.
+This is used by *fMRIPrep* to determine whether each component should be saved for use in denoising operations: a component is saved if it contributes to explaining the top 50 percent of variance in the nuisance ROI.
+*fMRIPrep* can be configured to save all components instead using the command line option ``--return-all-components``.
-FMRIPrep reports include a plot of the cumulative variance explained by each component, ordered by descending singular value.
+*fMRIPrep* reports include a plot of the cumulative variance explained by each component, ordered by descending singular value.

 .. figure:: _static/sub-01_task-rest_compcor.svg